 How to Develop Better Writing Habits

 Improving your writing is hard work.
-Adopting these writing habits might mean making major changes to your lifestyle.
-If you love to write, then the work will be fun at times.
+Maintaining a regular writing schedule is even harder, especially with so many distractions that are vying for our attention.
+Adopting these writing habits might mean making major changes to your routine.
+If you love to write, the work will be fun at times.
 Other times, you’re just going to have to grin and bear it, knowing full well that the ends make the means completely worthwhile.

-Some people are perfectly content with being mediocre, and that’s fine too.
-But if you want to shine, to be the best writer you can possibly be and produce great writing, then commit yourself to these writing habits.
+If you want to be the best writer you can possibly be and produce great writing, then commit yourself to these writing habits.

 How many of these writing habits do you practice regularly?
-What have you done to produce better writing?
+Do you think your writing habits are good or bad?
+A mix?
 Share your thoughts, ideas, and experiences by leaving a comment.